Partner

 Households and businesses borrow trillions of dollars each quarter, but that doesn’t mean credit is equally available to all potential borrowers.
 CDFIs have filled these financing gaps since the 1970s by using a unique business model.
 First, they combine funding from a variety of sources so they can lend to people and businesses in underserved areas at lower costs for borrowers.
 Then, they pair that lending with additional capacity building to help borrowers make the most out of the funds.

 As mission-driven rather than profit-driven organizations, CDFIs also benefit from capacity building.
-The Opportunity Finance Network (OFN) is one major source of that support, which comes in the form of funding, knowledge sharing, and policy advocacy.
+Opportunity Finance Network (OFN) is one major source of that support, which comes in the form of funding, knowledge sharing, and policy advocacy.
 In recent years, Federal Reserve Banks have partnered with this national nonprofit to better understand and uplift CDFIs in the community development space.

 Building capacity through loans and information sharing